peterpanxw/xiweipan/content/en/blog/2025-07-15-contraction.md

 ## Applications of the Contraction Theorem
 The abovementioned Banach Fixed-Point Theorem states sufficient conditions for the existence and uniqueness of a fixed point, which constitutes the foundation for justifying the iterative solution of a broad class of equations.
 Below, we will discuss in detail the specific applications of this theorem in finding the roots of (nonlinear) algebraic and differential equations.

-### The Existence and Uniqueness of Nonlinear Algebraic Equations
+### Existence and Uniqueness of Solutions to Nonlinear Algebraic Equations
 Let `$f: [a,b]\mapsto [a,b]$` be a mapping, differentiable on the open interval `$(a,b)$`, and suppose that for all `$x\in (a,b)$`, `$|f^\prime(x)|\leq\alpha<1$`.
 By the [Mean Value Theorem](https://en.wikipedia.org/wiki/Mean_value_theorem), for any `$x,y\in [a,b]$`, there exists some `$\xi$` between `$x$` and `$y$` such that
 `$$f(x)-f(y)=f^\prime(\xi)(x-y). \tag{13} \label{eq13}$$`
 We equip the real space `$[a,b]$` with a metric `$d\left(x,y\right)=|x-y|$`.
 Then, the equation